What Is A Normal Menstrual Cycle?

 The purpose of the menstrual cycle is to prepare the uterus for pregnancy.
+Understanding how your period affects your chances of pregnancy is an important part of understanding your fertility.
 Many patients ask what is a normal menstrual cycle?
 It depends on an orderly progression of hormonal signals and is simplistically divided into the following phases:

-Cycle length is defined as Cycle Day #1 to Cycle Day #1 of the next cycle and in 90% of women is between 24 and 35 days with15% having an idealized 28 day cycle.
+Cycle length is defined as Cycle Day #1 to Cycle Day #1 of your next period.
+In 90% of women, the cycle length is between 24 and 35 days with 15% having an idealized 28 day cycle.

-Ovulation usually occurs mid-cycle followed by the Secretory/Luteal Phase generally lasting 12 or more days and is more constant than the Proliferative/Follicular Phase.
+The ovulatory phase occurs in the middle of your cycle, typically around day 14, and is followed by the Secretory/Luteal Phase generally lasting 12 or more days and is more constant than the Proliferative/Follicular Phase.

 We encourage patients to have a healthy lifestyle to have the best chances of conceiving.
-If you have any questions, please contact us!
-We are here for you.
+If you have more questions on what is a normal menstrual cycle or are having difficulty conceiving, please contact us to set up your consultation.

 *Your consultation is FREE if you don’t have infertility insurance coverage.